Dust baths are a blast!

-I simply dump the dust out in a garbage can, wipe down the dust bath container, and then refill it for the next dust bath.
+I simply dump the dust out in a garbage can (wear a mask, because some types of chinchilla dust can be harmful), wipe down the dust bath container, and then refill it for the next dust bath.

 However, feel free to reuse the dust if you prefer to save a few bucks, but be sure to change it out when it begins looking clumpy of filled with other debris.